 Well, not to fear.

-Below we’ll break down 20 key call center metrics, including their formulas and examples of target figues.
+Below we’ll break down 20 key call center KPIs, including their formulas and examples of target figures.

 Let’s get started!